 Once your pancake batter is made, it’s time to cook them!

 Getting an even cook on your pancakes is crucial.
 You want to get both sides of the pancakes lightly golden and crispy while making sure that the center is cooked.
 This can be difficult so it’s important to be able to get your temperature just right.
 I have found that setting my electric griddle to 375F has given me the best results.

 Make sure to generously spray your preheated griddle and pour about ¼ cup of batter onto the griddle per pancake, leaving about 2 inches between each one.
 Cook the pancakes until they start to bubble, flip and cook the remaining side until the pancake has risen slightly.
 This should take 3 to 4 minutes per side.

 Serving and Storing

 Serve the pancakes immediately with candied nuts and maple syrup.

 Wrap leftover pancakes in plastic wrap and store them in the refrigerator for 2-3 days.
 Gently reheat them in the oven or microwave to enjoy.

 - Take care that these pancakes are not over-mixed.
 When pancakes are over-mixed, gluten gets overworked and becomes tough and gummy.
 When mixing, a few small lumps are always okay.
 The less you mix, the more tender and delicate the texture of the pancake will be.

-- Make sure the griddle is preheated and spray between each batch.
+- The pancake batter is fairly thin.
+For this reason, make sure the griddle is preheated and spray between each batch.
 This is important in getting that golden crispy outside.
-When the batter hits the hot oiled griddle, it should immediately starts to form a crust which gives the pancake it’s perfect texture while also preventing it from spreading.
+When the batter hits the hot oiled griddle, it should immediately start to form a crust which gives the pancake it’s perfect texture while also preventing it from spreading.

 - 2 cups all-purpose flour